Should you write out numbers on your resume or use numerals?

-In this article, we’ll discuss the standard grammar rules for writing numbers as well as recommended approaches for using numbers on resumes.
+In this article, we’ll explore the standard grammar conventions for writing numbers and provide best practices for their use on resumes.

 Standard Grammar Rules for Writing Numbers